rururu/rete4frames/doc/language.md

 The language of this rete implementation is a subset of Clojure language.
 Also it is similar to CLIPS language.
 It lacks many of CLIPS features, to mention few - multislots, slot value types, strategies, COOL.
 Syntax also is simplified.
-The rule engine of rete4frames includes two conflict resolution strategies - depth (default) and breadth.
+The rule engine of rete4frames includes only two conflict resolution strategies - depth (default) and breadth.
+Depth strategy means that among the rules with the highest priority fired one, which has been activated by most recent facts.
+Breadth strategy means that among the rules with the highest priority fired one, which has been activated by most old facts.

 Application description on this language is a list consisting of four mandatory lists: templates, rules, functions and facts:
 ```
 ((templates t1 t2 ... tn )